arifsetiawan/mosaic/README.md

 Every `friend` is a `follower` but not every `follower` is a `friend`

-### Mandatory Fields
+### Required Fields

-Current implementation do not enforce some fields that should be existing in activity JSON body required for certain operations.
-Please read the documentation to make sure all fields are provided.
+Current implementation enforce some fields that should be existing in activity JSON body required for certain operations.
+Please refer to [Activity check](https://github.com/arifsetiawan/mosaic/blob/master/doc/activitycheck.md) to make sure all required fields are provided.